-- The device may be retained for a period of time. - The first offense: The cell phone/electronic device will be confiscated and a parent/ guardian will need to pick it up from the Principal. - The second offense: The cell phone/ electronic device will be confiscated and a parent/guardian may need to pay a \$25 fine before they may pick it up from the Principal. - The third offense: The cell phone/ electronic device will be confiscated, a parent/guardian will need to pay a \$25 fine before they pick it up from the Principal, and the student will serve a suspension.
-High School students may use laptops or tablets to take notes in class.
-No internet access is provided or allowed on personal computer devices.
+- The device may be retained for a period of time. - The first offense: The cell phone/electronic device will be confiscated and a parent/ guardian will need to pick it up from the Principal or homeroom teacher. - The second offense: The cell phone/ electronic device will be confiscated and a parent/guardian will need to pay a \$25 fine before they may pick it up from the Principal. - The third offense: The cell phone/ electronic device will be confiscated, a parent/guardian will need to pay an additional \$25 fine before they pick it up from the Principal, and the student will serve an in-school suspension.